Project Status: In progress

-The planning proposal includes space for a large park next to the Waterloo metro station and a smaller park.
+Our planning proposal included space for a large park next to the Waterloo metro station and a smaller park.
 Also, spaces for community facilities, retail and commercial uses.

-To view the updated plans, please visit the department’s website.
+To find more information about the finalised planning controls, visit the department’s website.

-What this means for tenants in Waterloo south
+What this means for tenants in Waterloo estate (south)

 NSW Land and Housing Corporation is responsible for the redevelopment of the estate.
 This means it decides who it partners with and who’ll own or manage new social and community housing.

 The long-term project includes many steps such as detailed development applications for new buildings.
 The applications are likely to be assessed by NSW Department of Planning and Environment as NSW Land and Housing Corporation projects over $100 million are state significant development.